Documentation

 By default, the option to create a cell zone is inactive.
 For a cell zone to be created, a closed volume needs to be assigned to the surface refinement and the cell zone option needs to be enabled.
 If successful, all cells enclosed by the assigned volume will be grouped together.

-Cell zones are required to assign specific properties to a sub-set of cells, like defining it as rotating region (MRF (Multiple Reference Frame) or AMI (Arbritrary Mesh Interface)), a momentum source, a heat source or as a passive scalar source.
+Cell zones are required to assign specific properties to a sub-set of cells, like defining it as an MRF (Multiple Reference Frame) or AMI (Arbitrary Mesh Interface) rotating region, a momentum source, a heat source, porous media, or a passive scalar source.
 If the geometry that is being meshed is of STL format, the user can also assign a list of faces that form a closed volume to create a cell zone.

 Note